-If you can't differentiate between your site main point and body text, perhaps your users will move on to some other page of your site, or rather chooses to visit some other website.
+If you can't differentiate between your site's main point and body text, perhaps your users will move on to some other page of your site, or rather choose to visit some other website.
 However, headlines really need to be worked out, as they help in getting a hold of the reader instantly.
-Put it simply, we often want to give priority to key information, and thus you need to be careful about assigning correct font size.
+Put it simply, we often want to give priority to key information, and thus you need to be careful about assigning the correct font size.

 Making Right Colors Choices with Correct Contrast

-Also, opt for the right alignment of main heading and body of text.
-Avoid justifying the text, as it may hamper word and letter spacing thereby making it hard to read a certain lines of text.
+Also, opt for the right alignment of the main heading and body of text.
+Avoid justifying the text, as it may hamper word and letter spacing thereby making it hard to read a certain line of text.